 - Installed – These locations contain Megaport networking hardware, and you can connect to any of them through the Megaport Portal.

 - Extended – These locations share the same campus or metro area as an Installed Location.
 Megaport hardware is not located within the Extended Location facility, but you can access it through a private intra-campus or intra-metro cross connect.
+You can order this cross connect to the Megaport Installed location from your Data Center Operator at the Extended Location.

 Enabled Locations encompass both Installed and Extended Locations.